Some random notes about Weitzboard

 Firefox on Linux

 On Linux, I got the best results so far with Firefox.
 However, you'll need to set the environment variable MOZ_USE_XINPUT2 to 1 in order for the stylus to be handled properly.
-(An alternative might be to switch to Wayland, but I haven't tried it yet.)
+(An alternative is to switch to Wayland.)

 Chrome on Linux